Theatre: Improvisation

 Dario Fo, one of the most widely performed playwrights in modern theatre, received international acclaim for his highly improvisational style.
 He was awarded the Nobel Prize for Literature in 1997.

-Improvisation has been a consistent feature of theatre, with the Commedia dell'arte in the sixteenth century being recognized as the first improvisation form.
-Popularized by 1997 Nobel Prize in Literature winner Dario Fo and troupes such as the Upright Citizens Brigade improvisational theatre continues to evolve with many different streams and philosophies.
+Improvisation has been a consistent feature of theatre, with the Commedia dell'arte in the sixteenth century being recognised as the first improvisation form.
+Popularised by 1997 Nobel Prize in Literature winner Dario Fo and troupes such as the Upright Citizens Brigade improvisational theatre continues to evolve with many different streams and philosophies.

-Keith Johnstone and Viola Spolin are recognized as the first teachers of improvisation in modern times, with Johnstone exploring improvisation as an alternative to scripted theatre and Spolin and her successors exploring improvisation principally as a tool for developing dramatic work or skills or as a form for situational comedy.
+Keith Johnstone and Viola Spolin are recognised as the first teachers of improvisation in modern times, with Johnstone exploring improvisation as an alternative to scripted theatre and Spolin and her successors exploring improvisation principally as a tool for developing dramatic work or skills or as a form for situational comedy.
 Spolin also became interested in how the process of learning improvisation was applicable to the development of human potential.

-Spolin's son, Paul Sills popularized improvisational theatre as a theatrical art form when he founded, as its first director, The Second City in Chicago.
+Spolin's son, Paul Sills popularised improvisational theatre as a theatrical art form when he founded, as its first director, The Second City in Chicago.